NikhilKrishna2003/Anwer.md/README.md

-<b>Q1.
-Explain the relationship between the "Product" and "Product_Category" entities from the above diagram.<b>
+Q1.
+Explain the relationship between the "Product" and "Product_Category" entities from the above diagram.

 In the SQL script, the relationship between the "Product" and "Product_Category" entities is established through a foreign key constraint.